hph/butler/README.md

 You may provide one or more options when running `butler`.

 - `--port` Specify the port from which to serve (default: 8080).
-- `--ngrok` Create a secure tunnel to the local server using ngrok.
-Please note that the address is publicly accessible and may expose private files.
 - `--base-path` Specify the base URL from which to serve (default: `/`). pecifying a leading and trailing slash is optional but they will be added automatically.
 In addition, a redirect is set up in order to direct all